 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The supplementary schedule of consolidated changes in investments at cost and realized gain is presented for purposes of additional analysis and is not a required part of the basic consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the basic consolidated financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic consolidated financial statements taken as a whole.
+The supplementary schedule of consolidated changes in investments at cost and realized loss for the year ended December 31, 2005 is presented for purposes of additional analysis and is not a required part of the basic consolidated financial statements.
+The supplemental schedule is the responsibility of Corporation management.
+Such schedule has been subjected to the auditing procedures applied in the audits of the basic consolidated financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic consolidated financial statements taken as a whole.

-/s/ Freed Maxick & Battaglia, CPA's, PC Buffalo, New York January 14, 2005
+/s/ Freed Maxick & Battaglia, CPA's, PC